ismaelucm/massis_tutorial/docs/creatingNewBehavior.md

 ## Using the behavior in a scenario

-To test the behaviour, we are going to create a new scenario using the behaviour.
-The scenario only has one agent that walk from the MainGate to the Classroom 1, it waits 2 seconds and leaves the faculty by one of its two exits: the main or the back one.
+To test the behaviour, we are going to create a new scenario that using the behaviour.
+This only has one agent that walks from the MainGate to the Classroom 1.
+The agent waits 2 seconds and leaves the faculty by one of its two exits: the main or the back one.

 ```LUA
 Scenario = {